SmartBoy84/Emojifier/README.md

 ## Usage
 `./emojifier [file name] {[buffer name]} {[emojis folder] [buffer resolution] [file count]}`
-* argument wrapped in `{}` are optional and only need to be set if using/generating a custom buffer Use convertimg.sh to convert to compatible 32bit bmp and compress afterwards if needed\
+* arguments wrapped in `{}` are optional and only need to be set if using/generating a custom buffer

+Use convertimg.sh to convert to compatible 32bit bmp and compress afterwards if needed

 To convert image to a compatible format install imagemagick and run `mogrify -depth 32 -alpha set -format bmp [input img]`

 ## Dev instructions